 Passive speakers, on the other hand, rely on external amplifiers.
 It is, therefore, up to the user to properly match the active amplifier to the passive speaker.
 There is a greater potential for improperly matched amps and speakers to distort and even get damaged.

-That is not to say that passive speakers are inherently more fragile than active speakers (there are plenty of arguments to suggest the opposite).
+That is not to say that passive speakers are inherently more fragile than active speakers (plenty of arguments suggest the opposite).
 It’s simply a point I thought was worth mentioning in this article.

 Can You Fix A Distorted Speaker?